silvatek/trustedassertions/README.md

 * An `Entity` is an X509 certificate, identified by its serial number, representing an individual or organisation.
 * An `Assertion` is a JSON Web Token, identified by its signature, containing claims made by an Entity about a Statement or another Assertion.

+The data in the core data model is immutable; data is only added, never modified.
+It is content-addressable; the data should be stored in its plain-text representation, and accessed using a URI built from a hash of that text.

-In addition to these primary data types, there is also the `Reference` which is a combination of a target, a source and a reference type.
+In addition to these core data types, there is also the `Reference` which is a combination of a target, a source and a reference type.
 References are identified from within assertions and stored separately as a form of index.

 For servers that will be creating new Entities or Assertions, it will also be necessary to store (or at least have access to) the private keys for the signing entities.

-The data in the data model is immutable; data is only added, never modified.
-It is content-addressable; the data should be stored in its plain-text representation, and accessed using a URI built from a hash of that text.
+The design of this data model is implementation-specific: the reference implementation has `User` objects, each with one or more `KeyReference` objects which link the user to a `SigningKey` object.

 ### Data URIs